Photovoltaics

 When integrating photovoltaics into construction projects, it is important to consider the following design considerations:

-• Provide south-facing roof area (60 to 160 ft²/ kW, depending on efficiency)
+• Provide south-facing roof area (45 to 80 ft2/ kW, depending on module efficiency)

 • Provide blocking between rafters or other structural support as required

-• Provide footprint or wall space in electrical room for power conditioning equipment and accessories (consider outdoor locations for these)
+• Provide footprint or wall space in the electrical room for power conditioning equipment and accessories (consider outdoor locations for these)

 Procurement Considerations

 Once a good solar project site has been identified, there are some general procurement points to consider regarding the financing/contracting mechanism selected for the project.
-General considerations include interaction with the utility to resolve interconnection issues, compliance with the NEPA, review of the site master plan to confirm that the selected site will not interfere with planned future use, discussion of historic building issues, and ability to connect the system to building automated controls.
+General considerations include interaction with the utility to resolve interconnection issues, compliance with the NEPA, review of the site master plan to confirm that the selected site will not interfere with planned future use, discussion of historic building issues, and ability to connect the system to building automation controls.

 Photovoltaic projects often make use of renewable energy project funding to take advantage of tax incentives or other incentives.
 This can be complex for Federal agencies and will need to be carefully handled in procurement.
 Procuring Solar Energy: A Guide for Federal Facility Decision Makers provides more information and links to case studies.